 LEC = In-Person: Lecture

 This is an In-Person lecture course that meets for 45 contact hours per semester.
-No course content or assignments are delivered online.
+This course uses the learning management system for instruction and support materials.

 In Asynchronous classes, no learning takes place live.
 Asynchronous online courses don’t have set class meeting times.
 Instead, students are given lecture material and assignments to complete within a window, such as one week.
 Online learners can access coursework 24/7 whenever their busy schedules allow.
 Although there are syllabus deadlines, asynchronous online classes largely let students establish their own pace within the week.